iams3cond/misc/handouts/intellij/intellij_setup.md

 2. Next, you should be greeted by the following welcome page.
 Simply select 'Create New Project'.
  <img src="https://github.com/dtwelch/misc/blob/master/handouts/intellij/figs/startup_screen.png" width="500">

-3. The next screen you see should look something like this (although the 'Project SDK' box will likely be empty in yours -- so ignore that for the moment).
+3. The next screen you see should look something like this (for now, its O.K. if the 'Project SDK' box is empty).
  <img src="https://github.com/dtwelch/misc/blob/master/handouts/intellij/figs/sdk_setup_page.png" width="500">

 4. Now we need to tell the IDE which version of the Java SDK (software development kit) we want it to use (for libraries and so forth).
 So click the 'new' button and select 'JDK' from the popup list. **You'll likely only need to do this once per machine, IDEA will remember any SDK's you've pointed it to for any future projects**.